min2ha/ukwa-site/content/target/44391/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 14 July 2016: EU citizens in the UK

 Debate on the position of  European Union citizens lawfully resident or working in the United Kingdom at the date when the United Kingdom leaves the European Union.